SCREEN PRINTING (6) Printing

 Note: There is another way to print the tiles; the screen is laid and held down, the paint is added in the same way and then pulled directly over the screen.

-SCREEN PRINTNG – ODD THINGS TO KNOW
+SCREEN PRINTNG – USEFUL TIPS

 1) It can be done in two or three movements either length or width wise.

 2) The paint being used must have the right density and be well mixed.

 3) If you are printing designs of more than one tile, as the edges are slightly curved pull the squeegee over the part where they connect without adding any more paint.